Sunday: 8:00 am and after Mass / Tuesday & Wednesday: 8:30 am (Confession also available upon request)

 - Extreme Unction: as needed (please contact the priest should any emergency arise)

 Catechism classes for children and teenagers are taught by the CMD Sisters (Congregation of the Mother of God) on most Sundays throughout the school year; the current schedule effective 08/29/2021 will be from 8:15 AM to 8:45 AM.
-Adult Doctrine classes, effective 08/25/2021, will be held on the 4th Wednesday of each month from 6:30 PM to 8:00 PM.
+Adult Doctrine classes, effective 10/31/2021, will be held on the 3rd Wednesday of each month from 6:30 PM to 8:00 PM.
+(Please see the most recent bulletin for any changes to the schedule.)

 Occurs on the 1st and 3rd Wednesdays of the month from 6:30 PM to 8:00 PM.